 You would almost think that the WHO's communication manual says something about the number 500,000.

 Let's give it a try Fact-checking according to the best Dutch science journalism traditions: we compare the reporting with the figures on the RIVM website.
-After all, this is how every nationally publishing journalist tackles his or her truth-finding.
+After all, this is how every nationally publishing journalist approaches his or her truth-telling.
 They call it 'source research'.

 On September 22, we were at 100,000 active infections.